CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption.md

 **Step 3.
 Load the encryption keys.**

-Click on _Load my private key_ button and select your private key (name_surname.crypt4gh.key) and then click on _Open_.
+1. Click on _Load My Private Key_ button.
+2. Select your private key (name_surname.crypt4gh.key).
+3. Click on _Open_.
 If the upload is successful, the tool will show the current path in title bar.

-Next, click on _Load their public key_ button and select your public key (name_surname.crypt4gh.pub) or SDS public key () if you prefer your data to be compatible with SD Desktop automated decryption and then click on _Open_.
+4. Next, click on _Load Their Public Key_ button and select your public key (name_surname.crypt4gh.pub) or SDS public key () if you prefer your data to be compatible with SD Desktop automated decryption
+5. Click on _Open_.

 ![](img/SDEnScreenshot_6.png)

 **Step 4.
 Upload and encrypt the file /zipped folder.**

-Next click on _Select file_ and choose the file or zipped folder that you wish to encrypt.
-Click on _Open_ and on _Encrypt file_.
-The tool will ask the password for your personal private key and once you click on _OK_ then the encryption process will begin.
+1. Click on _Select File_ and choose the file or zipped folder that you wish to encrypt.
+2. Click on _Open_ and on _Encrypt File_.
+3. The tool will ask the password for your personal private key and once you click on _OK_ the encryption process will begin.

 If the encryption is successful the file/zipped folder extension will end with *.c4gh* and  the Activity Log will display the following message: